Reviews You Can Rely On

 We also appreciated this cooler's strategic design, which made it very convenient and portable.
 The zipperless design for the main compartment makes it completely painless to use, and the hard plastic interior makes it simple to pack.
 A removable plastic shelf adds functionality, keeping sensitive items out of melted ice, and numerous pockets adorn the outside for wine corkscrews, napkins, and silverware.
 It even comes with a bottle opener clipped to one end.

-If you're in the market for a versatile cooler with all the fun aforementioned features, the Arctic Zone Titan Deep Freeze 30 might be for you.
-But it's worth noting that this cooler didn't perform quite as well in the durability or insulation tests as it did in convenience and portability.
-The low price tag does come at the cost of some durability, in particular.
-However, for anyone who isn't lugging this cooler around through tough terrain or planning on using it every single weekend (making it more susceptible to wear and tear from regular use), this cooler works well.
-This isn't the model we recommend for hardcore use, but for occasional use (and to spend the least) this model offers a lot of value.
+The Arctic Zone Titan Deep Freeze 30 might be right for you if you're shopping for a versatile cooler with all the fun aforementioned features.
+But it's worth noting that this cooler didn't perform quite as well in our durability or insulation tests as it did in convenience and portability.
+In particular, the low price point comes at the cost of some durability.
+Those who value durability, portability, and insulation can have all three with the Yeti Hopper M20 Backpack.
+However, if you're not lugging the Deep Freeze through rough terrain or planning on using it every single weekend (making it more susceptible to wear and tear from regular use), this cooler works well.
+While we don't recommend this model for hardcore use, for occasional use (and to spend the least), this cooler offers a lot of value.

 Overall, this is not the model we would expect to last the longest, as its materials and craftsmanship are not top-tier.
-The additional features also ride the line between being handy and excessive.
-The shelf is easy to knock loose and fall into the main chamber, and the bottle opener is not the best.
 For another low-cost option that's more durable, check out the IceMule Jaunt.
+We find the Arctic Zone Titan Deep Freeze 30's additional features ride the fine line between being handy and excessive.
+The shelf is easy to knock loose and fall into the main chamber, and the bottle opener is not the greatest.
+But if you're shopping with limited funds, it offers great value for the price.

 Read more: Arctic Zone Titan Deep Freeze 30 review